OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 ```

 ### Templates
-The templates section defines the different templates that will be utilized during execution of the workflow.
+The templates section defines the different templates that will be utilized during the execution of the workflow.
 This example contains three templates
-- vault-auth:  This is the name we specified in the entrypoint of the spec section and the beginning of execution and calls the other two.
+- vault-auth:  This is the name we specified in the entrypoint of the spec section and the beginning of execution.
+This template calls the other two.
-- call-vault: This is the template that will perform the call from the cluster to Vault to retrieve the secrets and produces output parameters.
+- call-vault: This is the template that will perform the call from the cluster to Vault to retrieve the secrets and produce output parameters.
 - post-message:  This template posts the message to Slack and will receive the secret as an input parameter.

-The `- -` syntax indicates the step will execute sequentially, a single `-` means it will execute in parallel with the previous step
+The `- -` syntax indicates the step will execute sequentially; a single `-` means it will execute in parallel with the previous step

 ```yaml
 templates: